Estes Park, Colorado: Flood of 1982

-The town suffered severe damage in July 1982 from flooding caused by the failure of Lawn Lake Dam.
+The town suffered severe damage in July 1982 from flooding caused by the failure of Lawn Lake Dam, "after years of disrepair and neglect."
 The flood's alluvial fan can still be seen on Fall River Road.
 The downtown area was extensively renovated after the flood, and a river walk was added between the main street, Elkhorn Avenue, and the Big Thompson River.